 4. Sheet steel 1 mm thick.

-5. Mounting screws or nuts with washer, appropriate for the diameter of the stud used.
+5. Fastening screws or nuts with washer corresponding to the diameter of the stud used.

 8. Screwdriver.

-As we can see, the base here is quite simple - several chipboard boards.
-Size - 37 × 12 cm.
-Pressure board - 30 × 8 cm.
+As we can see, the base here is quite simple - several chipboards.
+Size - 37x12 cm.
+Pressure board - 30x8 cm.
 When lifted - something about 7 cm.

-A nut with a diameter of 6 mm for fixing the clamping mechanism of the blade is attached to the lamb.
-The clamp itself is made of a piece of Plexiglas, you can use a metal plate.
+A nut with a diameter of 6 mm for fixing the blade clamping mechanism is attached to the wing.
+The clamp itself is made of a piece of plexiglass; you can use a metal plate.

-A magnet was used, attached to 2 screws in a special recess.
+A magnet is used, attached to 2 self-tapping screws in a special recess.

-A groove is drilled in the plexiglass with a drill for free walking.
+A groove is drilled into the plexiglass with a drill for free movement.

-As a bar, you can use ready-made special stones or make it yourself.
+You can use ready-made special stones as a bar or make it yourself.

-The sharpening process does not cause problems, the main thing is to follow the recommendations indicated above
+The sharpening process does not cause problems, the main thing is to follow the recommendations outlined above

-We have tried to introduce you to the main points related to the right technology sharpening knives with your own hands, as well as with the features of this whole process, besides this, you now know how to make the simplest with your own hands manual sharpeners for knives.
-And if you have any questions for the author of the article, ask them in the comments and tell us about your own experience, which will certainly come in handy for our readers.
+We tried to introduce you to the main points related to the right technology sharpening knives with your own hands, as well as with the features of this whole process; in addition, you now know how to make the simplest ones with your own hands hand sharpeners for knives.
+And if you have questions for the author of the article, ask them in the comments and tell us about your own experience, which will certainly be useful to our readers.

 There are two main reasons why buying a factory sharpener is not an option.
-Firstly, the purchase of an inexpensive device made in China, in further operation, will not provide the product with the sharpness of the proper quality.
+Firstly, the purchase of an inexpensive device made in China, in further operation, will not provide the product with the required quality.

 Branded copies can be a solution to this problem, but a significant drawback is the cost.
-There is no opportunity or just a desire to shell out a tidy sum for a device, then you can make a machine for sharpening knives with your own hands.
-There is no need to develop new designs, create your creation based on already existing models.
+If you don’t have the opportunity or just the desire to pay a tidy sum for a device, you can make a machine for sharpening knives with your own hands.
+There is no need to develop new designs; create your own creation based on already existing models.
 Do-it-yourself knife sharpening machine, different types with detailed instructions.

 We imitate a sharpener model from Lansky

-This knife sharpening machine is presented in the form of two metal corners connected to each other.
-The sharpening angle is determined by the hole into which the needle is inserted, at the end of which there is a nozzle.
+This knife sharpening machine is presented in the form of two metal corners, connected to each other.
+The sharpening angle is determined by the hole in which the knitting needle with the nozzle at the end will be inserted.

-Of the options considered, this one is the least user-friendly, but not easy to manufacture.
-Let's improve the device, try to make a device for sharpening knives with a wider range of degrees of pressure angle.
+Of the options being considered, this one is the least convenient to use, but not easy to manufacture.
+We will improve the device and try to make a device for sharpening knives with a wider range of pressing angle degrees.

 We take ordinary metal plates,

 whose dimensions are 4x11 cm.
-Or more, all the same, during operation, the parts will be filed and adjusted to the desired parameters.
+Or more, all the same, during operation, the parts will be filed and adjusted to the required parameters.

-With the help of a grinder, sharp corners are removed at the ends of the parts (sides that act as clamps).
-Using a file, grind the edges of the clamps, you should get a smooth bevel from the middle of the base to the edges of the plates.
+Using a grinder, sharp corners are removed at the ends of the parts (the sides that act as clamps).
+Using a file, we grind down the edges of the clamps; you should get a smooth bevel from the middle of the base to the edges of the plates.

 According to the drawing, we make markings for future holes.
-We drill them and cut the thread.
-We round off all sharp edges and corners on the plates with a file (not only for the sake of the nobility of appearance, but also for the sake of comfortable use, so that nothing crashes into your hands).
+We drill them and cut the threads.
+We round off all sharp edges and corners on the plates with a file (not only for the sake of a noble appearance, but also for the sake of comfortable use, so that nothing cuts into your hands).

-We purchase a standard aluminum corner, and make holes in it in accordance with the drawing above.
-In the holes intended for the entry of the stud, we cut the thread.
-And the hole that is intended to support the spokes must be expanded with a needle file.
+We purchase a standard aluminum corner and make holes in it in accordance with the drawing above.
+We cut threads in the holes intended for the entry of the pin.
+And the hole that is intended to support the knitting needles must be widened using a needle file.

-Next, you need two cuts of a metal rod
+Next you will need two pieces of metal rod

-about 15 cm long.
-We insert them into the extreme holes and fix the entry depth with two nuts of the appropriate diameter.
-In our case, these elements are equal to the size of M6.
-We screw a bolt (length about 14 cm) of size M8 into a hole of a larger diameter, on which a wing nut is already screwed, and on top of it a pair of ordinary, but larger diameter than the bolt itself.
+approximately 15 cm long.
+We insert them into the outer holes and fix the insertion depth with two nuts of the corresponding diameter.
+In our case, these elements are equal to size M6.
+We screw a bolt (about 14 cm long) size M8 into a hole of a larger diameter, onto which a wing nut is already screwed, and on top of it a pair of ordinary, but larger diameter than the bolt itself.
 It will be used as a support post for the structure.
-The remaining holes are for bolts, which will be used to adjust the clamping force of the blade.
+The remaining holes are for bolts that will be used to adjust the clamping force of the blade.

-Nuts are strung on the ends of the rods, then corners are put on, which are again pressed with nuts.
+Nuts are threaded onto the ends of the rods, then corners are put on, which are again pressed with the help of nuts.
 By lowering them up or down, we can adjust the required sharpening angle.

-The element that will hold the blade for sharpening is assembled from a thin metal rod (in the shape of the letter “G”), two holders (the last one with a through hole for the knitting needle), a wing nut and an M6 threaded rod.
+The element that will hold the blade for sharpening is assembled from a thin metal rod (shaped like the letter “L”), two holders (the outer one with a through hole for a knitting needle), a wing nut and a rod with an M6 thread.

 We imitate a sharpener model from Spyderco